 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-The State and each CoC worked together to identify the goals to end homelessness Capitol Area Alliance for in Louisiana.
-These goals are outlines in the State's plan to reduce and end the Homeless homelessness; Ma Maison.
+Unity for the The State and each CoC worked together to identify the goals to end homelessness in Continuum of Care Homeless Louisiana.
+These goals are outlines in the State's plan to reduce and end homelessness; Ma Tiomeless Maison.
 The State collaborates with the CoC to identify funding sources and align resources.
-Lafourche, Terrebone The State and each CoC worked together to identify the goals to end homelessness Assumption Homeless in Louisiana.
-These goals are outlines in the State's plan to reduce and end Partners homelessness; Ma Maison.
-The State collaborates with the CoC to identify funding Partiters sources and align resources.
-The State and each CoC worked together to identify the goals to end homelessness ARCH in Louisiana.
-These goals are outlines in the State's plan to reduce and end ARCH homelessness; Ma Maison.
+The State and each CoC worked together to identify the goals to end homelessness in Balance of Sate CoC Louisiana.
+These goals are outlines in the State's plan to reduce and end homelessness; Ma Maison.
 The State collaborates with the CoC to identify funding sources and align resources.
-The State and each CoC worked together to identify the goals to end homelessness Southwestern LA in Louisiana.
-These goals are outlines in the State's plan to reduce and end Homeless Coalition homelessness; Ma Maison.
+The State and each CoC worked together to identify the goals to end homelessness in ARCH Louisiana.
+These goals are outlines in the State's plan to reduce and end homelessness; Ma Maison.
 The State collaborates with the CoC to identify funding sources and align resources.
-The State and each CoC worked together to identify the goals to end homelessness Central LA Coalition to in Louisiana.
-These goals are outlines in the State's plan to reduce and end End Homelessness homelessness; Ma Maison.
+Central LA Coalition to The State and each CoC worked together to identify the goals to end homelessness in End Homelessness Louisiana.
+These goals are outlines in the State's plan to reduce and end homelessness; Ma Ella nollielessiless Maison.
 The State collaborates with the CoC to identify funding sources and align resources.
-The State and each CoC worked together to identify the goals to end homelessness Hope for the Homeless in Louisiana.
-These goals are outlines in the State's plan to reduce and end Hope for the nomeless homelessness; Ma Maison.
+The State and each CoC worked together to identify the goals to end homelessness in Hope for the Homeless Louisiana.
+These goals are outlines in the State's plan to reduce and end homelessness; Ma Maison.
+The State collaborates with the CoC to identify funding sources and align resources.
+Northeast LA Housing The State and each CoC worked together to identify the goals to end homelessness in and Services Louisiana.
+These goals are outlines in the State's plan to reduce and end homelessness; Ma Corporation Maison.
 The State collaborates with the CoC to identify funding sources and align resources.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Northeast LA Housing and Services Corporation The State and each CoC worked together to identify the goals to end homelessness in Louisiana.
-These goals are outlines in the State's plan to reduce and end homelessness; Ma Maison.
-The State collaborates with the CoC to identify funding sources and align resources.
-Northlake Coalition The State and each CoC worked together to identify the goals to end homelessness in Louisiana.
+The State and each CoC worked together to identify the goals to end homelessness in Northlake Coalition Louisiana.
 These goals are outlines in the State's plan to reduce and end homelessness; Ma Maison.
 The State collaborates with the CoC to identify funding sources and align resources.